happinessbaby/AutoGPT-Site-Creation/README.md

 ### what I want it to do for me
-#### create a functional webpage that uses OpenAI's LLM models for content creation
+#### create a functional webpage that uses OpenAI's LLM models for content creation (this part I have mostly given up.
+I ended up coding everything without its help )
-#### extra: maintain the site and monitor the budget
+#### extra: maintain the site and monitor the budget (still hopeful this can be achieved)

+# What this project will become

+### An AI Powered job hosting platform with AI-powered features such as a cover letter generator and a chatbot for helping people improve their resumes.
+The ultimate goal is creating a powerful AI powered job search.